How to Achieve the Greatest Honor

 Here is where the years go:

 Four years to prepare your brain for the harsh education in medical school.
-Hence the “pre-med”–which is the title for an aspiring doctor in undergraduate.
+Hence the “pre-med” — which is the title for an aspiring doctor in undergraduate school.
 You don’t have to major in a science subject to be a “pre-med,” as long as the required classes are being taken.
-Yet majority of those students probably would choose to major in a medical related subject–since it interests them enough to want to go to medical school.
+Yet majority of those students who are becoming a doctor generally major in a medical-related subject since the subject matter interests them enough to want to go to medical school.

-Get your brain blown up with never-ending facts.
-Possibly regret every decision you’ve ever made, every medical show you’ve ever watched, every minute you’ve spent researching schools.
+Becoming a doctor will involve getting your brain blown up with never-ending facts.
+You may possibly regret every decision you’ve ever made, every medical show you’ve ever watched, every minute you’ve spent researching schools.
 The days are long and the studies are never-ending.
-Yet those who survive get the greatest honor one can imagine.
-The white coat.
+Yet those who survive get the greatest honor one can imagine – the white coat.

-The third and fourth year rotations, finally getting to play along.
-Getting to practice up close.
-Standing in one spot next to the operating table or freshly born neonate, and watching your future.
-What you might officially be doing in just a few years.
+In the third and fourth year rotations, you finally get to play along and practice up close.
+You get to stand in a premium spot next to the operating table or freshly born neonate, and observe your future – what you might officially be doing in just a few years.
 No other person can ever get a chance to carry out all those tasks without a license.
-And you can.
+Yet you can.
 You can because you are in medical school.
 And suddenly, the impossible has been passed.

 This (possibly hardest) step attempts to break down what’s left of your body, and demands hours of focus despite the time, the temperature, and even your ability.
 It murderously kills the crumbs that are left of your stamina, and tests it up until where the stress would crush you.
-You’ll get the worst hours there is to get, maybe endure abusive treatment from the attending physician.
+You’ll get the worst hours there are, and maybe endure abusive treatment from the attending physician.
 All you can do at that point is suck it up, focus on the patient, and keep pushing for the final goal.
-Remembering that it can’t get any worse once you open your private practice helps the survival.
-Residency is standing in the midst of chaos–horrifying for most people, but beautiful for you.
+You’ll remember that once you open up your private practice, it can’t get any worse.
+It will help your survival through this brutish end-of-training marathon.
+Residency is standing in the midst of chaos – horrifying for most people, but beautiful for you.

-After completing residency, a doctor may finally choose to begin his/her practice.
-Other doctors who are in no rush, might want to expand their education and skills.
+After completing residency, a doctor, which is what you’ll be at this point, may finally choose to begin his/her practice.
+Other doctors who are in no rush might want to expand their education and skills.
 Those will become a “Fellow” and get additional training in a sub-specialty.

 How he got his title